Why Major in Economics?

 The department allows you to choose the program that is right for you!
 Choose from our three possible majors:

-All three major options have a required set of core courses.
+All three major options have a required set of core courses – Principles of Macroeconomics, Principles of Microeconomics, Calculus for Business or Calculus I, Microeconomic Theory, Macroeconomic Theory, and Economic Statistics.
 These courses are standard throughout national economic bachelor of arts programs, guaranteeing that, no matter your option, you will have a solid and complete understanding of the economics subject.

 Analytical skills, a strong quantitative background, and clarity and precision of expression are qualities developed in the economics major.
 Additionally, knowledge of the operations of a complex economic system and its institutions provides skills applicable to a wide variety of job responsibilities in a number of occupational areas.
 The skills listed below are representative of those acquired from the study of economics and may be applied in various occupations.